Limit lead absorption by getting enough vitamin C, calcium and iron

 Among the steps families can take to protect themselves from lead exposure is consuming a healthy diet.
 In particular, three key nutrients - vitamin C, calcium and iron - are thought to help limit the body’s absorption of lead.
 Your participants can get these nutrients through eating certain foods, many of which are in the WIC food packages.

 Need some ideas to help your participants get adequate amounts of these nutrients and make the most of their food packages?
-Check out some sample meals and snacks.
+Check out some sample meals and snacks as well as recipes that feature foods high in calcium, vitamin C, and iron.

 Sources of Iron in the WIC Food Packages